Aduhkiss/ChatManager/README.md

 * 'chatmanager.bypasssilence' - Ability to talk when chat is silenced

+* 'chatmanager.chatclear' - Ability to clear the chat with /chat clear

+* 'chatmanager.chatclearbypass' - Bypass chat clears, when chat gets cleared, your chat will not get cleared.

 ## Chat Manager API

 Chat Manager has an easy to use API that allows you to control the plugin, from your own code.
 Here is how you use it!